 If you have a winning hand and don't need to draw cards anymore, raising can push players with drawing hands to fold.

 Raise the stakes to a bluff.
 Give it a go if you have nothing but believe you can outmaneuver your opponents with a raise.
-It's a calculated gamble that could pay off.
+Texas holdem poker and It's a calculated gamble that could pay off.
 You might be able to improve the draw even if your bluff is called.

 Raise to gain information.
 Your opponents must either raise, call, or fold if you raise.
 This can provide you with information regarding their hand strength.
 On the next betting round, you can acquire a check from your opponent, giving you the chance to strengthen your hand with a free card.